Dibya-z/VotingApp/README.md

 This is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.

+## Motivation

+Voting is a fundamental part of any democratic system, and creating an efficient, secure, and accessible voting system is essential.
+This project explores building a RESTful API-based voting application with secure user authentication and authorization mechanisms, enabling users to vote while ensuring data integrity.
+The project also showcases backend CRUD operations, JWT handling, and database interactions.

 ## Features

 - User sign up and login with Aadhar Card Number and password